-Unfortunately, without a way to enforce it, judgements can sometimes feel like they are nothing more than a piece of paper (which, essentially, they are).
-However, Florida alimony law does provide for a variety of ways to enforce judgements, including garnishment (which is a fancy way of saying the Court directs money (usually employment wages) to go directly to a third party rather than their original recipient (in this case, from the ex-spouse ordered to pay alimony to the ex-spouse who is entitled to it).
+Unfortunately, without a way to enforce it, judgements can sometimes feel like they are worthless.
+However, Florida alimony law does provide for a variety of ways to enforce judgements, including garnishment.
+In garnishment cases, the funds go directly to a third party rather than their original recipient.
+Thus, alimony can be forwarded directly to the former spouse from the employer.
 According to Florida Alimony Law §61.12, garnishment can be utilized to enforce marital support obligations including both alimony and child support.
 The process of obtaining the alimony garnishment can be complex; however, a divorce attorney in Tampa can help.
 If you are not receiving the alimony you are owed, contact a divorce lawyer in your area for assistance.

 Florida Alimony Garnishments

 A lot of myths circulate about garnishments for alimony orders.
 Many people hear that only child support payments can be garnished from wages, but that is not the case.
-While it is true that a different amount of disposable income can be garnished for child support and that income withholding orders are automatically a part of child support orders since 1988, that does not mean that garnishment cannot be a valuable tool for alimony payment enforcement as well.
-And it is not only wages: for example, in Florida alimony garnishment case, City of Miami v.
-Spurrier, the court ruled that pensions could also be garnished for support, even when a statute was drafted in an attempt to prohibit such garnishments.
+Both forms of support are eligible for garnishment.
+Plus, it is not only wages: for example, in Florida alimony garnishment case, City of Miami v.
+Spurrier, the court ruled that pensions could also be garnished for support.
 Further, spendthrift trusts, which are specifically designed to protect the trustee’s assets from creditors, can be garnished to satisfy alimony payments.
 See Florida alimony garnishment case, Gilbert v.
 Gilbert.

 Many people who are not experienced divorce lawyers may think that there is a “loophole” which allows anyone to get out of a garnishment order.
 It is true that there is a “Head of Household” defense to garnishment under Florida Statute §222.11, and about twenty years ago it was used to ensure that if a previous spouse who was ordered to pay alimony had dependents, the garnishment could be prevented.
-However, the exception was revised to provide for alimony (as well as child-support and other dissolution-related judgments) regardless of head-of-household status some time ago.
+However, the exception was revised to provide for alimony, regardless of head-of-household status some time ago.

 Tampa Divorce Law Firm